JulioRom/todo-api-react/README.md

 # To-do List App

 This is a task management app built in React, which syncs in real-time with a REST API.
-It allows you to dynamically add, view, update, and delete tasks.
+It allows you to dynamically add, view, update, delete tasks, and manage users.

 ## Features

+- **User Management**: Create or switch users dynamically.
 - **Add Tasks**: Create new tasks and automatically sync them with the backend.
 - **Update Tasks**: Change the status of a task between completed and pending.
 - **Delete Tasks**: Delete individual tasks or clear the entire list.